francopasut/academic/content/en/post/vim-white-spaces/index.md

 * **Reference situation**: lines with numerous white spaces before the first word.
 May happen when copying text fragments from the Internet.
 * **Objective**: delete by means of Vim all white spaces before the first word of each line with a single composite command.

-Using the same technique as above, one can easily construct a *regular expression* that performs the specualar operation: delete all whitespace present before the first word of each line.
+Using the same technique as above, one can easily construct a *Regular Expression* that performs the specualar operation: delete all whitespace present before the first word of each line.

 Again, it is appropriate to start with the middle part of the formula.